 Finely dice mirepoix vegetables.
 Carrots, celery, and onion!
 Finely diced them so when it comes time to purée the sauce, it blends up nice and easy.

 Invest in a hand blender!
 Great for emulsifying salad dressings, making smooth soups, and purées.
-When it comes time to blend all the rich, hard earned drippings, sauce and vegetables into a beautiful sauce a hand blender makes this SO much easier.
+When it comes time to blend all the rich, hard-earned drippings, sauce and vegetables into a beautiful sauce a hand blender makes this SO much easier.
 Just be sure the blades of the hand blender stay underneath the liquid so you don't splash super hot sauce on yourself.
 No one wants short ribs with a side of Urgent Care paperwork.

 While you blend up your sauce, tent the short ribs with aluminum foil to keep them warm!

-How to serve your guinness braised short ribs
+How to serve them

 You put in the work.
 Now finish it with perfect sides.